 Shops and neighborhood eateries surround a spacious town green, which offers live music and events throughout the year.
 The shops are locally owned and run, so any conversations you happen to strike up with the shopkeeper will very likely yield a treasure of regional history and great reviews for food, walks, and events.
 Here's a quick overview.

 This shop is owned by a husband and wife team.
 The husband, Richard, is a trained gemologist who is a fanatic about beautifully crafted, unique jewelry.
 He offers a wonderful selection of antique jewelry for sale, some dating from the 1800s … including gold stickpins and Spanish doubloons.
-You'll also find magnificent Native American jewelry crafted in turquoise and silver, the profits of which go directly to aid for those who lost their homes in the October firestorms.
+You'll also find magnificent Native American jewelry crafted in turquoise and silver.

 Or you can check out the modern pieces by such masters as Liquid Metal by Sergio or Joseff of Hollywood.
 While you're there, you can get any jewelry fixed or watch batteries replaced, and find some handsome gifts to send home to boot.

 A lifestyle shop in downtown Windsor featuring local goods from Sonoma County, home goods, and pantry provisions.

 This is the best of a small town bookstore: full of classics and new best sellers.
 In fact, it's amazing that a small store can contain such a wide variety.
 And of course, you can also find those little things that always make bibliophiles smile: stylish reading glasses, audio books, and mini reading lights, as well as imaginative cards, journals, CDs, and gift-worthy treasures to bring home.